EudiaApentsui/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Mirror a files permission

 Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

+Create a directory called my_dir with permissions 751 in the working directory